JasonLocklin/Dissertation/VWM/Results.md

 #### Group Level Comparison

-In order to explore the relationship between visual working memory and covert orienting, with regards to the patient and older control groups, a generalized linear model was fit predicting group affiliation based on the two tasks.
+In order to explore the relationship between visual working memory and covert orienting, a generalized linear model was fit predicting group affiliation based on performance on the two tasks.
 Specifically, a logistic regression was computed based on predicting group with just CES in an initial model, and then sequentially adding the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third.
-This order was chosen in order to examine visual working memory as a predictor of the patient group beyond (i.e., partialled on) any attentional deficits measured with the covert orienting task.
-In order to model the complete dataset of 8 patients, the patient CES data was "Winsorized," substituting values of 2 standard deviations greater than the group mean for the three patients who failed to orient leftward.
-This procedure emphasizes any effect of CES, at the risk of over-emphasizing it, and in doing so, makes later estimates of visual working memory contributions more conservative.
+This order was chosen in order to examine visual working memory as a predictor of the patient group beyond (i.e., partialled on) the attentional deficits measured with the covert orienting task.
+In order to model the complete data set of 8 patients, the patient CES data was "Winsorized," substituting values of 2 standard deviations greater than the group mean for the three patients who failed to orient leftward.
+This procedure emphasizes any contribution of CES, at the risk of over-emphasizing it, and in doing so, makes later estimates of visual working memory contributions more conservative.

-$P_{NT}$, and $P_G$ could not be normalized, and instead were each transformed via a median split into categorical factors representing "good" and "poor" performance.
+Because $P_{NT}$ and $P_G$ could not be normalized, each was transformed via a median split into categorical factors representing "good" and "poor" performance.
 The analysis of deviance indicated that CES, on it's own, significantly predicted group affiliation (see